thien/slowpoke.txt/Literature Highlights.md

 The evolutionary process, from a population of randomly weighted neural networks, was iterated 250 times.
 From there, the best neural network was chosen to play against human oppoments.

+In the end, 90 games were played against humans over the span of 2 weeks.
+47 games were played as Red (black equivalent), where their ply depth was 6,8, and in some cases 10.
+The corresponding mean rating achieved though this was an ELO of 1901.98.
+It reached a maximum of 2006.39.

 ### Machine Learning Using a Genetic Algorithm to Optimise a Draughts Program Board Evaluation Function
 Kenneth J. Chisholm and Peter V.G Bradbeer,
 Napier University, 1997

-The paper discusses the comparison between back propagation and genetic algorithms, using a checkerboard as an evaluation.
+The paper discusses the use of genetic algorithms in order to improve the weights of a neural network, using a checkerboard as an evaluation.
 Both techniques are used to optimise the weights of a deep learning neural network, where it takes as input, the positions of the pieces on a board, and outputs the score of the board.

 They conclude with:
-> a relatively unsophisticated GA can determine a good set of board-evaluation weights to play draughts without the addition of any domain-specific information. ...
+> a relatively unsophisticated GA can determine a good set of board-evaluation weights to play draughts without the addition of any domain-specific information.

 ### Evolutionary algorithms in theory and practice